wehlutyk/thesis/content/3-gistr-4-results.md

 In doing so we also hope to bring some light to the processes underlying high-level contrasts of utterance categories that have been extensively studied in the literature.
 The analysis we present is thus geared towards creating an intermediary representation of the effect of transformations on utterances, one that is at a midpoint between the low-level of word features and the high-level of category contrasts, and can be usefully modelled to better understand the evolution of utterance chains.
 Since this work was exploratory in nature, our presentation will also loosely follow a step-by-step development of the analysis with intermediate results.
-Our analysis consists in four broad steps.
+Our analysis consists in five broad steps.
 First, a presentation of the general trends observed in the collected data, which provide a coarse but relevant view of the behaviour of utterance reformulations in these experiments.
 Second, the actual procedure developed to break down transformations into smaller blocks and grasp their detail.
 Third, we develop a descriptive model of transformations based on the detailed view that the previous step provided.
-Finally, we refine this view by quantifying the main behaviours that the model lets us identify in the transmission chains.
+We then refine this view by quantifying the main behaviours that the model lets us identify in the transmission chains.
+Finally, we characterise the lexical features of the words identified by the transformation model, and show how the accumulation of transformations gradually evolves the average features of utterances.
 We begin with the general trends observed in the data.

-### General trends
+### General trends {#sec:gistr-results-general}

 We begin the analysis of our three data sets by examining the evolution of aggregate measures as a function of depth in the trees.
 Here and in what follows, the analyses are made on the data cleaned of spam, and chains truncated at their target depth: